congncif/boardy/README.md

   <img src="https://i.imgur.com/K3P7G3f.jpg"/>
 </p>

+> [!IMPORTANT]
+> A board should be a stateless component, it should not hold any variables that represent the state of the context.
+Its lifecycle is automatically managed by its Motherboard so in most cases you do not need to care when it is created or destroyed.
+However, although not recommended, in some cases you can still use it as a stateful component.
+In that case, when you're done you need to call complete() to dispose of it to free up resources.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.